 In 2010, the President of the United States signed the Wall Street Reform and Consumer Protection Act, also known as the Dodd-Frank Act.
 This law enabled the Securities and Exchange Commission to enact rules requiring manufacturing companies to report the use of “conflict minerals” in their products.

 Conflict minerals are tin, tungsten, tantalum, and gold mined in the Democratic Republic of Congo (DRC) or one of the nine African nations that share a border with the DRC.
-For many years armed militant groups in this region have been engaged in a civil conflict that has resulted in human rights abuses.
-These groups derive their funding by controlling the mines in the DRC region that produce conflict minerals.
+Armed militant groups in this region have been engaged in a civil conflict that has resulted in human rights abuses for many years.
+These groups derive their funding from controlling the mines in the DRC region that produce conflict minerals.
 It is the goal of the United States to deny these groups the revenue from these mines.

 Penn-Mar Castings will comply with the requirements of the Dodd-Frank Act, and we expect our suppliers to do the same.
-We have actively and timely reported the presence of conflict minerals in our products through the use of the Electronic Industry Citizenship Coalition – Global e-Sustainability Initiative (EICC-GESI).
+We have actively and timely reported the presence of conflict minerals in our products through the Electronic Industry Citizenship Coalition – Global e-Sustainability Initiative (EICC-GESI).

 Craig P. Rang

 President & CEO